axibase/atsd/rule-engine/functions-series.md

   db_statistic(string s, string i, string m, string e) number
 ```

 Retrieves an aggregated value from the database for the specified metric `m` and entity `e`.
-The entity may either be specified as a string or as `entity` to invoke current entity in the window.
+The entity can either be specified as a string or as `entity` to invoke current entity in the window.

 Example: